Gotoline-one/conway_java_large/README.md

 it takes advantage of the composite or hiarchical MVC design pattern from Conway_002.

-Added onClick event hanlder to the the individual cells, where the MyAppControler Class decides what to do with the events.
+Added onClick event hanlder to the the individual cells, where the ConwayAppControler Class decides what to do with the events.
-Added and connected button events added to the MyAppView to GameBoardController so the MyAppController connects and decides how to handle each event
+Added and connected button events added to the ConwayAppView to GameBoardController so the ConwayAppController connects and decides how to handle each event

 TODO: add a way to save each board to a file. plan is to use CSV and/or JSON to save and load arbitriary sized boards.